alexjoham/BetterServer/README.md

 # BetterServer
 Spigot-Server Plugin which allows you to manage your server easier.
+Download link can be found in the wiki.

 Functions:
  - Custom welcome messages